 Find out how cordless vacuums measure up to traditional vacuum cleaners.
 We explain the pros and cons of cord-free cleaning.

-Cordless vacuum cleaners have really captured the imagination of the British public with cordless models hoovering up market share from more traditional cylinder and upright vacuums.
-But is a cordless cleaner right for you?
+Cordless stick vacuum cleaners are hoovering up market share from more traditional cylinder and upright vacuums.
+But is a cordless cleaner right for your home?

 Why buy a cordless vacuum cleaner?